verus-lang/verus/source/docs/guide/src/spec_functions.md

 By contrast, if the function is marked `closed`, then other modules cannot see the function's body, even if they can see the function's declaration.
+By contrast, functions within the same module can view a `closed spec fn`'s body.
 In other words, `pub` makes the declaration public, while `open` and `closed` make the body public or private.
 All `pub` `spec` functions must be marked either `open` or `closed`;